oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

     demo_action:                                     # name of action
         extends: demo_action_base                    # base action name
         label: aсme.demo.actions.myentity_action     # this value will be shown in UI for action button
+        substitute_action: some_action               # configuration of 'some_action' will be replaced by configuration of this action
         enabled: false                               # action is disabled, means not used in application
         entities:                                    # on view/edit pages of this entities action button will be shown
             - Acme\Bundle\DemoBundle\Entity\MyEntity # entity class name